PhD Program Requirements

 Students are responsible for preparing themselves for these questions.

-AI Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level AI/HCI courses.
+AI Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level AI/HCI courses with grades of B or better.
 These may include the non-starred entries of the AI/HCI breadth list, BCS 505 (Perception and Motor Systems), or other advanced courses with permission of the AI faculty.

 HCI Area Process—The area paper may be a survey of a research topic, original research, or a combination of both.